 What led you to software engineering?

-What is your favorite thing about being a scientist/engineer?
+What is your favorite thing about being a software engineer

-What is one thing that would surprise people about your field of work in software engineering and agriculture tech?
+What is one thing that would surprise people about software engineering?

 What brought you to CIBO?